 The DRC specialist will approve additional accommodations after a review of the appropriate documentation.
-It is the student's responsibility to provide additional documentation, if needed, to assess additional accommodations.
+It is the student's responsibility to provide additional documentation, if needed, to assess additional requests.

-In order to provide the best accommodations, DRC students must request all accommodations in writing each semester at least one week in advance.
+In order to provide the best accommodations, DRC students should request all accommodations via AIM each semester at least one week in advance.

-To process textbooks in an alternate format, DRC needs six to eight weeks advance notice .
+To process textbooks in an alternate format, the DRC needs six to eight weeks advance notice .

 Special Services/Deaf and Hard of Hearing Service Requests

 For specialized services, such as interpreting/captioning, please see Deaf and Hard of Hearing Policies and Service Requests.